 Your aim should be to identify marketing training that will help you achieve business objectives.
 With a limited marketing budget, you want to prioritise training that delivers the biggest improvements.
 Selling skills are often a key focus, but training that boosts efficiency (for example, by improving employees' IT skills) or strengthens the management of marketing and sales teams can also have a major impact.

 Training and development that supports long-term improvements (for example, by improving your ability to identify promising market opportunities) might ultimately deliver the biggest benefits.

 Training objectives and plans should work towards clear business outcomes.
 Ideally, these will include specific, measurable results or performance standards.
 For example, training in negotiation skills might aim to improve employees' ability to close deals without making excessive price concessions; the overall business objective might be to boost margins to a specified level.

 The value of the desired business outcomes can be compared to the costs of training.
 Although training can have a role to play in motivating and retaining employees, this alone is not usually enough to justify the costs.

 Your marketing training plan should build on your training objectives by identifying the most appropriate forms of training.
 As well as on-the-job training, these might include training workshops, seminars or distance learning.
-Coaching and mentoring can also help with training and development, particularly for employees in management roles.
+Coaching and mentoring can also help, particularly for employees in management roles.

 Involving employees in agreeing their own training needs and deciding between different training options can significantly improve training effectiveness.
 Employees who buy into the value of the training - for themselves and for the business - are likely to show greater performance improvements.